yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 In a setup that's definitely not our world, there exist sentient robot-like beings, who can think independently.
 They get their air from lungs that can be swapped - just like how you'd fill up your tank at a gas station, you can get a new lung filled with air.

 But the scientist wanted to see how their brains function and figure out why people seem to think slower over time.
 He made the ultimate sacrifice and dissected his own brain, and documented every step.
 He eventually made the discovery that the brain functions by air propagating through the gold leaves in it, and thus is subject to the atmospheric pressure.
-But the pressure's supply isn't eternal, and will eventually be gone as the universe slowly reaches its inevitable heat death - in the story it's called *equilibrium*, but we all know what it is as per the second law of thermodynamics.
+But the pressure's supply isn't eternal, and will eventually be gone as the universe slowly reaches its inevitable heat death, which is called *equilibrium* in the story, but we all know what it is as per the second law of thermodynamics - after all, everyone of us is at the mercy of entropy as an arrow of time.

 I like the story quite a bit but it's kinda hard even to paraphrase it.
 It's a very deep topic disguised in a sci-fi setup.
 I like how the author carefully framed the story via mechanical organs like lungs and brains (yes I think he might be a nerd..).